zio/zio-cli/docs/args.md

 ## Construction of basic Args
 **ZIO CLI** offers a variety of methods to create basic `Args` that takes a string from the user as input and transform it into a value of the corresponding type.
 The benefit of using these methods is that it is automatically checked if they describe a value of the given type and, in that case, are transformed into it.
 In case of an invalid input, a `ValidationError` will be thrown.
 Note that each type has its own validation function.

 An `Args` instance of a basic type carries a name attribute.
 This can be specified when being created, but it can also be skipped.
 In this last case, the name will be that of the type.
-Example with Boolean type.
+An example with Boolean type:
 ```scala mdoc:silent
 import zio.cli._